Actors

 Ralph Waldo Emerson

-About 50 years old, Ralph Waldo Emerson was an inspiration and mentor to Thoreau.
+Ralph Waldo Emerson was an inspiration and mentor to Thoreau.
 Henry had been a member of Emerson household from 1841 to 1843, earning his living as a handyman for the family.
 Emerson was educated in Boston and Harvard.
-Most of his relatives were clergymen including his father.
-Because of this, he has the tone of a New England orator and that of a skeptic, by nature.
+He has the tone of a New England orator and that of a skeptic, by nature.
 He was a minister that doubted God.
-He once remarked that if his teachers had been aware of his true thoughts, they would not have allowed him to become a minister.

 For our play Emerson is almost fatherly in attitude and counsel to Thoreau.
 He is a sounding board that incessantly challenges Henry to points of frustration.
 But still a very good and trusted friend.
 Their arguments are more like intense banter, never angry, more oratory than loud.